 If prices are too high, we will just pass a law that they must be lower.
 Interestingly, it’s not just people on left who believe in price controls, we had a Republican president, Richard Nixon, who imposed wage and price controls.
 The usual bad results happened when he did this.
 If you prevent people from making even a small profit on what they produce they won’t produce it, and shortages ensue.

 In Venezuela, which exports oil, the socialists who took charge thought that the oil money could be used to pay for the needs of the poor.
 But somehow, that didn’t work.
 Runaway inflation and shortages plague the country.

 Every night of a recent week Venezuela president Nicolas Maduro launched on radio and TV accusations against the country’s merchants : “Parasites” , “viruses” , “bloodsuckers” and “termites of evil.”

 As one writer says about Maduro’s followers “They just know that they want free stuff now and the “rich people” are keeping it away from them.”

 Back to economics, there is the theory that if the government spends money on a good, that this spending is good for the economy.
 Not only that, but there is a “Keynesian Multiplier” so that every dollar spent leads to more than a dollar of value.
-The government gives out free food to the poor, the farmers get paid for the food, the truckers who bring the food from the farms get paid, the food-warehouse owners get paid, and all these workers can then spend money on their needs.
+For instance, the government spends money on computers for its departments, so the truckers who brought the computers from the port get paid, the longshoremen who unloaded the computers from the container ship get paid, and all these workers can then spend money on their needs.
 Perhaps the trucker uses his profit to buy flowers for his wife, which helps the local vase factory.

 One problem with the above idea is that if the dollar spent by government leads to more than a dollar in value, then that should also hold true for anyone who spends money.
 So when the recipients of the government dollars spend money that should lead to yet more and more value, with a positive feedback until the whole country is rich.
 Somehow that doesn’t happen.